 City Parks and Facilities

-All city playgrounds, park bathrooms and the splash pad are closed until further notice.
+All city playgrounds, park bathrooms, picnic pavilions and the splash pad reopened on June 15, 2020.
 All other areas in the city parks are open to the public at this time.
+Picnic pavilions will be open on a first come, first served basis and will be limited to groups of ten people or less.
+There will be no reservations accepted.

-All reservations for Peace Hall and picnic shelters are suspended until further notice.
+All reservations for Peace Hall are suspended until further notice.
 Please call (727) 841-4560 for further information.

 Public Works Facilities